Six Foot track

 - Please note

-- This track is managed by the Department of Primary Industry - Crown Land.
+- This track ismanaged by the NSW government - Crown Land.
 For detailed information about the track and closures phone Crown Land on: 1300 886 235.

-- If you're planning to stay at a campground managed by Crown Lands from 1 June 2020, you now need to fill out the Crown reserves camping registration form.
+- If you're planning to stay at a campground managed by Crown Lands please fill out the Crown reserves camping registration form.

 - Check the weather before you set out as Six Foot track can become boggy when it rains.

-Following an 1884 heritage horse track, this challenging walk starts near Katoomba, passing cascading waterfalls and wild rivers into the Megalong Valley and village, before crossing a unique swing bridge, climbing the range, and arriving at Jenolan Caves.
+Following an 1884 heritage horse track, this challenging walk starts near Katoomba.
+You'll pass cascading waterfalls and wild rivers into the Megalong Valley and village, before crossing a unique swing bridge, climbing the range and arriving at Jenolan Caves.
+Reward yourself with a comfortable night's accommodation there.
+You'll reach Binda Bush cabins first, approx. 4km from the Caves, or continue on and stay in the heart of the action at Jenolan Caves House or Jenolan Mountain Lodge.
+Book for a day or two, and do a Caves tour as well.

 Are you planning a bushwalk, going somewhere remote or where the weather is extreme?
 Stay safe by planning your trip for all conditions and telling someone about it.